Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-administration/README.md

-# Azure Key Vault Administration client library for Java
+# Azure Key Vault Administration library for Java

 ## Getting started
 ### Adding the package to your project
-Maven dependency for the Azure Key Vault Administration client library.
+Maven dependency for the Azure Key Vault Administration library.
 Add it to your project's POM file.

 [//]: # ({x-version-update-start;com.azure:azure-security-keyvault-administration;current})
 ```xml